f14XuanLv/fuclaude-pool-manager-ui/README.md

 *   **User View (Default):**
     *   Access the application by navigating to its root URL.
-    *   Use the "随机登录" (Random Login) button or select a specific email account.
+    *   Use the "Random Login" button or select a specific email account.
 *   **Admin View:**
     *   Navigate to the `/admin` path of your frontend's URL.
     *   Enter your admin password.
 The admin password for API calls is now included by each admin action component directly in the request payload.